 - collaborative review of current scope and sequences

-- content mapping and audit process of units of work to identify any gaps in coverage
+- content mapping and auditing units of work to identify any gaps in coverage

 - modelling a process for critiquing current practices.

-Completing the Translating the syllabus requirements for physical education into innovative programs before 31 July 2021 under NESA’s interim arrangements will contribute 5 hours of NSW Education Standards Authority (NESA) Elective PD in the priority area of Delivery and assessment of NSW curriculum addressing the following standard descriptors from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Reimagining PE Workshop 1: Innovating in PE before February 2022 under NESA’s interim arrangements will contribute 5 hours of NESA elective PD in the priority area of delivery and assessment of NSW curriculum – addressing standard descriptors 1.5.2, 3.1.2, 3.3.2, 5.1.2, 5.2.2, 5.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.